 What I'm doing right now

-I do a number of different things (see below) and my main work is in how startups interact with corporates and corporate innovation.
+I do a number of different things (see below), my main work is with The Bot Platform and also working on how startups interact with corporates and corporate innovation through Touchpaper.org.
 I advise on how large organisations can innovate, what might work best for them and can also deliver workshops and hackathon events.
 I have previously worked with Lloyds Banking Group, Hasbro, Aviva, Unilever, Soho House & Yahoo and Reckitt Benckiser.
-If this is of interest, you can contact me on the details at the bottom of the page.

 A bit more background...

 I excelled at school (academically at least), then dropped out of college.
 I started work in the finance department of an oil company (Tramp Group Ltd) where I trained to be an accountant.
 I qualified in 2002 and moved on when the company was acquired.
 After that I had a couple of jobs as Financial Controller, for a motor racing group and then at Touch Clarity, which was my first experience of a tech startup.
 This was where my startup life began.
 I'd always been the entrepreneurial, self starting type, but working with a great bunch of innovative tech types really inspired me.
 We were acquired in 2007 by Omniture (now owned by Adobe) and I left to go to another startup.
 However, this one was so badly run/structured, I quit after only 4 weeks and went back into oil as a CFO.